 Whatever the cause, the end result involves a lack of blood flow into the penis, a lack of retention and thus an inability to start and maintain an erection.
 Conventional drug treatments (viagra, cialis, etc.) are the first line of defense offered by medical professionals, but are by no means a healthy long term solution, as they will upregulate nitric oxide’s effects (aka ‘NO’ – a potential metabolic inhibitor), stimulate unnatural blood vessel growth, harm unrelated organs such as eyes, and other bad things…

-Red and infrared light (from appropriate sources) seem to be a safe and effective treatment for a wide variety of issues, not just in humans but many animals.
-The following effects of red/infrared light therapy are of particular interest to erectile dysfunction:
+Red and infrared light therapy (from appropriate sources) is studied for a wide variety of issues, not just in humans but many animals.
+The following potential mechanisms of red/infrared light therapy are of particular interest to erectile dysfunction:

 This is the technical term for ‘more blood flow’, due to dilation (increase in diameter) of blood vessels.
 The opposite is vasoconstriction.

-Vasodilation is stimulated by light therapy, and also by various other physical, chemical and enivornmental factors.
-The mechanism for this dilation is different for all though.
+Many researchers note that vasodilation is stimulated by light therapy (and also by various other physical, chemical and enivornmental factors – the mechanism by which the dilation comes about is different for all the different factors though – some good, some bad).
 The reason that improved blood flow helps erectile dysfunction is obvious, and is necessary if you want to cure ED.
-Red light stimulates vasodilation through these mechanisms:
+Red light could potentially stimulate vasodilation through these mechanisms: